-On this day in 1966, an Air Force pilot puts his life on the line for his comrade-in-arms, another pilot who had been downed during a mission.
+On this day in 2014, a hero passes away.
+Bernard Fisher is best known for his heroism during the Vietnam War.
+He’d put his life on the line for a pilot who had been downed during a mission.
 Rescue helicopters were still half an hour away!
 Bernard Fisher knew what he had to do.
-He landed his plane on a jungle runway, in the midst of hostile fire.
+He landed his own plane on a jungle runway, in the midst of hostile fire.
 He saved his fellow pilot.

 “I couldn’t stand by and watch him get murdered without at least trying to rescue him,” Fisher later explained.

 Fisher would receive a Medal of Honor for his actions.

 On that day in March 1966, an American Special Forces camp was under attack by the Vietnamese, and Fisher was piloting one of the aircraft that was helping to fight the enemy back.
 Unfortunately, another plane in the group was hit as its pilot completed his second run.

 The pilot of that plane was Major Dafford “Jump” Myers.
 His plane immediately caught on fire.
 Myers was already too close to the ground, so he was left with limited options.
 He would need to make an emergency landing on a battered runway near the Special Forces camp, despite the hostile fire.

 Fisher was watching as all these events unfolded, and he even talked Myers through portions of the rocky landing.

 “The aircraft settled on the runway,” Fisher later wrote. “[Myers] had tried to release the extra fuel tank attached to the belly prior to landing, but the release had failed, and the tank blew as soon as he touched ground. . . .
 The explosion appeared so devastating I couldn’t imagine how anyone could survive, but I circled the airfield just in case.”